 Tailwind Tribes was a beta program this past year and just officially opened for everyone on November 1st!
 Tailwind Tribes is the MAIN reason I had TONS of blog traffic my first two weeks!
-Tribes has been such a game-changer to me as a brand new blog, I just wrote an entire post about the benefits of tribes!
-Make sure to go read that post after you read this one, because I go into details I’m not able to here.
+Tribes have been such a game-changer to me as a brand new blog, I just wrote an entire post about the benefits of tribes!
+Make sure to go read that post after you read this one because I go into details I’m not able to here.

-Figuring out a system with Tailwind Tribes is honestly what gave the confidence to keep going after I wanted to quit 3 days after launching, plus it helped me feel like a successful blogger my very first week!
+Figuring out a system with Tailwind Tribes is honestly what gave me the confidence to keep going after I wanted to quit 3 days after launching, plus it helped me feel like a successful blogger my very first week!

 Tailwind Tribes are a feature of Tailwind that do NOT require you to be a paid member of Tailwind to use them.
 That means EVERYONE can still use tribes for free!
 Whether you decide to add it as a paid service is up to you after that!
 And yes, I am upgrading to a paid Tailwind Tribes option in December!

 Tribes act like a Pinterest group board in that you upload pins to the Tribe, you re-pin 1-2 posts of other Tribe members in return (depending on the Tribe rules) and Tribe members can choose to pin your uploaded pin to one of their Pinterest boards.
 All Tribes have different rules, it’s important to follow the rules closely.